odin-lang/odin-lang.org/content/docs/faq.md

 ### Does Odin have closures?

 Odin only has non-capturing lambda procedures.
 For capturing closures to function consistently across all contexts under a unified procedure type (alongside non-capturing procedure values), some form of automatic memory management is required.
-This does not necessarily imply garbage collection or ARC, but could involve a mechanism similar to RAII (with deallocation on scope exit coupled with copy/move constructors).
+This does not necessarily imply garbage collection or ARC, but could involve a mechanism similar to RAII (with allocation and deallocation of the closure's memory coupled with copy/move constructors).
 Even so, this remains automatic and runs counter to Odin’s core philosophy.

 ```odin
 foo :: proc() {